ralfbiedert/cheats.rs/content/_index.md

 {{ tablesep() }}

 > **Note** &mdash; The above section is greatly simplified.
-While the issues of coherence and consistency are universal, CPU architectures differ a lot how the implement caching and atomics, and in their performance impact.
+While the issues of coherence and consistency are universal, CPU architectures differ a lot in how they implement caching and atomics, and in their performance impact.